thosgood/this-weeks-finds/markdown/201-250/week229.md

 rational tangle.
 The shocking theorem is that this number is indeed well-defined, and in fact a complete invariant of rational tangles.

-Every operation built from \"adding one\" and \"negative reciprocal\" looks like this:
+Every operation built from "adding one" and "negative reciprocal" looks like this:

              az + b